Queen Elizabeth II's coffin leaves her Balmoral estate

 The convoy carrying the Queen began slowly snaking through the hills and forests of the Scottish highlands.
 The route takes her through villages and towns which are expected to be lined by her subjects.

-It will drive more than 100 miles to the south in Scotland's capital, Edinburgh at the royal Palace of Hollyroodhouse.
+It will drive more than 100 miles to the south in Scotland's capital, Edinburgh, at the royal Palace of Holyroodhouse.

+In Scotland, there is respect for the queen but skepticism for the institution of monarchy.

+Heather McGrath, a chef who lives in Glasgow, told NPR she thinks the royal family is redundant.

+Rigby said he had celebrated the queen's coronation in 1953 outside Buckingham Palace.

+"I was sitting on my father's shoulders," Rigby recalled.
+"That was her first journey.
+This is the last."

-On Monday she'll be conveyed from the palace to nearby St Giles Cathedral, to lie at rest, before being flown to London on Tuesday.
+The queen's death kicked off a series of events that will last more than a week before her funeral, scheduled to take place Sept.
+19. On Monday, she'll be conveyed from the palace to nearby St. Giles Cathedral to lie at rest before being flown to London on Tuesday.

+Over the weekend, the queen's eldest son was formally proclaimed the new monarch — King Charles III — at an accession ceremony.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.